 of the weather by tunneling beneath the snow to avoid the

 biting wind and gain extra insulation from the snow.
-The
+While

-temperature in the snow hole is still below freezing, it
+the temperature in the snow hole is still below freezing,

-can be much higher than outside the snow hole and is of
+it can be much higher than outside and is of course out

 - Often live in groups in the winter months